pgcalixto/music-album-web-app/README.md

   `setup.sh` and `server/database/pool-factory.js`.
 * Add tests for the Node server (include API validation)
 * Add tests for the React client

+## Issues

+* In Chrome, when coming back from the page to add new albums to a collection, the pages contents are just a JSON in the form of `{"id": <collection_id>, "name": <collection_name>}`.
+It was found out that this happens because Chrome retrieves the pages from the disk cache.
+  In Firefox, this does not happen and pages are re-rendered correctly after coming back from the CollectionAddAlbums page.